Yandex Cloud

 An Advanced Rate Limiter rule calculates the number of requests received over a certain period of time.
 Requests are counted after they are allowed by the Smart Protection and Web Application Firewall rules, meaning that ARL rules have their own priority independent of other rules.

-ARL rules allow you to set limits on either all traffic or its particular segments.
+ARL rules allow you to set limits either for the whole traffic or some of its segments.

 Unlike Smart Protection and WAF rules, ARL rules are configured in an ARL profile.